 In addition to cosmetic issues affecting the appearance of the smile, good candidates for this procedure should meet the following requirements:

 In order to receive porcelain veneers or undergo any cosmetic dentistry treatment, you must be in good oral health.
 Patients who don't brush or floss regularly are more likely to have dental health problems that can undermine the results of any cosmetic treatment.
 Our dentist offers a wide range of dentistry procedures to ensure your smile is healthy as well as aesthetically pleasing.

 In addition, patients seeking traditional porcelain veneers need to have a sufficient amount of healthy enamel, as Dr. Goodman typically needs to remove a thin layer before placing veneers.
-This ensures that the porcelain prosthetic is not too bulky and sits flush with surrounding teeth.
+When the dental veneer is bonded to the tooth, this ensures that the porcelain prosthetic is not too bulky and sits flush with surrounding teeth.